TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 5/Psalms 5.7.md

 ---

-But as for me, in the abundance of thy lovingkindness will I come into thy house: In thy fear will I worship toward thy holy temple.
+But as for me, in the abundance of your loving kindness I will come into your house.
+I will bow toward your holy temple in reverence of you.